xerolinux/XeroHub/content/posts/bluebuild-workshop/index.md

 Don't get me wrong here, I still love the project though, and so should you if you like stuff like that.
 That's why I will keep a close eye on it and see where it goes.
 I have super high hopes for it.
 As an Arch user, and ex-Distro maintainer, I see many images being born using this down the line...

 > Please do not judge it too harshly just yet.
 It still has a long way to go.
 And devs are on the right track.
-If you encounter any issues, I would highly recommend you join thei [**Discord**](https://discord.com/invite/MKhpfbw2) server for help.
+If you encounter any issues, I would highly recommend you join their [**Discord**](https://discord.com/invite/MKhpfbw2) server for help.

 That’s it folks ..